calliecameron/mint-encrypted-install/README.md

 credit goes to them for figuring out how to do it; I just made it into a script.

-The Linux Mint 18 installer has an option for installing on LVM inside an encrypted LUKS container, but this is only offered if you want to erase the whole disk (no dual boot), and also leaves the `/boot` partition unencrypted.
+The Linux Mint 18 or 18.1 installer has an option for installing on LVM inside an encrypted LUKS container, but this is only offered if you want to erase the whole disk (no dual boot), and also leaves the `/boot` partition unencrypted.
 If you want to encrypt everything including `/boot`, or want to install any sort of encrypted system alongside another OS for dual boot [1], you have to configure the bootloader and initramfs manually -- which is time-consuming and easy to get wrong.
 This script guides you through the process, and automates as many of the commands as possible, making it much easier to set up.

 This is still an advanced configuration, though, and assumes you are comfortable with the terminal, shell scripts, partitioning, LVM, and